syncfusion-content/wpf-docs/wpf/Double-TextBox/Restriction-or-Validation.md

 ![DoubleTextBox WPF restricts the number of decimal digits](Restriction-or-Validation_images/doubletextbox-wpf-restrict-numberof-decimal-digits.png)

-When value of `MinimumNumberDecimalDigits`, `MaximumNumberDecimalDigits` and `NumberDecimalDigits` properties are specified, `NumberDecimalDigits` property takes higher precedence and updates the text of `DoubleTextBox` property.
+When value of `MinimumNumberDecimalDigits`, `MaximumNumberDecimalDigits` and `NumberDecimalDigits` properties are specified, `NumberDecimalDigits` property takes high precedence and updates the text of `DoubleTextBox` property.

 {% tabs %}
 {% highlight XAML %}